OlajideOlagunju/GCP_Mage_Data_Pipeline/README.md

 ## Mage Data Exporter
 I'll create two exporter blocks - one for MariaDB and one for BigQuery.
-For the exporter blocks, everytime we run the batch pipeline, it'll append the new data to the Database and BigQuery Data Warehouse.
+For the exporter blocks, every time we run the batch pipeline, it'll append the new data to the Database and BigQuery Data Warehouse.
 You don't need to manually create the tables in BigQuery dataset, as it would create it automatically on the first run.
 Here is a snippet of the code:

 Export to MariaDB